markhary/codility/README.md

 ### Building
-You can build the tests for your favorite development environment using `cmake`.
-I build them as follows:
+You can build the tests for your favorite development environment using `cmake`.  e.g.:

+* For the command line:

 ```shell
 mkdir test/build